-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance misuse.
-Once a child is born, neglect may involve a parent or carer failing to provide adequate food and clothing or shelter, including exclusion from home or abandonment; failing to protect a child from physical and emotional harm or danger; failure to ensure adequate supervision, including the use of inadequate care-takers; or the failure to ensure access to appropriate medical care or treatment.
+The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to:

+- a.
+Provide adequate food, clothing and shelter (including exclusion from home or abandonment) - b.
+Protect a child from physical and emotional harm or danger - c.
+Ensure adequate supervision (including the use of inadequate caregivers) - d.
+Ensure access to appropriate medical care or treatment

 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-(Definitions are taken from Keeping Children safe in education 2020).
+(The above definitions are taken from Working Together to Safeguard Children 2018).